From Here to Eternity

 War is hell.
 Being stationed in Hawaii directly before a war, however, is not hell.
 If FROM HERE TO ETERNITY is remotely accurate, Hawaii in the 1940s was a pretty hot scene -- the drinks were cold, the passions were high, and the ladies were at least as lovely as the scenery.
 The star-studded ensemble piece follows several plots.
 Frank Sinatra plays the rebellious Pvt.
 Angelo Maggio.
 Montgomery Clift plays Pvt.
 Robert E. Lee "Prew" Prewitt, a former bugler who romances Alma Burk (Donna Reed) and undergoes hazing as his peers try to force him into a boxing match.
 Deborah Kerr gives an icy hot performance as Karen Holmes, neglected wife of Capt.
 Dana "Dynamite" Holmes (Philip Ober).

 Is it any good?

-FROM HERE TO ETERNITY is not a work of feel-good boosterism.
-Instead, the film is a collection of human dramas set against the backdrop of a Hawaiian U.S. Army base in the days leading up to Pearl Harbor.
+This film is not a work of feel-good boosterism; instead it's a collection of human dramas set against the backdrop of a Hawaiian U.S. Army base in the days leading up to Pearl Harbor.
 As the characters fight, drink, smoke, begin and end affairs, they act in ways that are familiar and easy to relate to.